Nilmini Tennakoon

-Thennakoon Pathiranalage Nilmini (born January 23, 1965, as නිල්මිණි තෙන්නකෝන්) [Sinhala]), popularly as Nilmini Thennakoon, is an actress in Sri Lankan cinema and television.
+Thennakoon Pathiranalage Nilmini (born January 23, 1965, as නිල්මිණි තෙන්නකෝන්) [Sinhala]), popularly known as Nilmini Thennakoon, is an actress in Sri Lankan cinema and television.
 A highly versatile actress particularly active in television, she is a recipient of the Best Actress award multiple times in many local award festivals.
 She is often referred to as the "tear drop" of the Sinhala small screen, and also the Sri Lankan Madhuri Dixit.

 Personal life

 She was born on 23 January 1965 to Piyadasa Thennakoon and Shriyani Thennakoon in Moratuwa.
 She has two siblings, one elder brother (L=the late Deleepa Thennakoon) and one younger sister.
 Her father was a businessman.
 He died when she was 13 years old.
 She completed her education from Princess of Wales' College.

 Tennakoon was married to popular singer Madhumadhawa Aravinda, and they have one daughter, Swetha Mandakini.
 She met Madhumadhawa during the teledrama Pini Bindu in 1992.
-They got married on May 5 in 1996.
+They got married on May 5, 1996.
 They divorced in the early 2000s.

 In 2007, Tennakoon sustained grievous bodily injuries in a car accident and was taken to the Ragama hospital's ICU.
 The accident occurred at Balummahara on March 14 when she was rushing to Kurunegala from Colombo for a television filming event.
 Her car was reduced to matchwood although the chauffeur escaped with minor injuries.